Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Additional Experiments: 3D Poisson with a Point Charge under Dirichlet Boundary Conditions

-We conduct additional ablation studies using full PINN training, where models are trained using only physics-based losses such as the PDE residual, boundary conditions, and Gauss flux constraints, and no ground truth is used during training.
+\paragraph{Extended Ablation Studies: Full PINN Training} We conduct additional ablation studies using full PINN training, where models are trained using only physics-based losses such as the PDE residual, boundary conditions, and Gauss-flux constraints, and no ground truth is used during training.
 This setting is more challenging and practically relevant, as ground truth solutions are often unavailable for real-world problems.